 Hit-and-run fatalities increased 61% from 2009 to 2016, the most recent year for which statistics were available.
 Bicyclists and pedestrians comprised approximately 65% of these victims.
 The rise in the number of hit-and-run pedestrian accidents was in line with an overall increase in traffic-related fatalities.
 According to the National Safety Council, auto accident deaths surpassed 40,000 last year, for the second year in a row.

 Researchers believe distracted drivers may be a major cause of the surge in accident-related deaths.
 Despite the proven dangers, many drivers still text, make calls and adjust their navigation systems while driving.
 Since a large number of pedestrians are also using cell phones while crossing the street, the results have turned deadly.

-With the heightened emphasis on fitness in recent years, walking and bicycling have been touted as effective ways to increase physical activity.
-While this kind of exercise has many benefits, pedestrians and bicyclists have no protection if they are struck by a motor vehicle.
-Also, most busy roads do not have designated bike lanes, which makes the possibility of an accident more likely.
+With heightened emphasis on the importance of fitness in recent years, walking and bicycling have been touted as effective ways to increase physical activity.
+While this kind of exercise has many benefits, pedestrians and bicyclists have no protection if they are struck by a motor vehicle, and accidents are more likely to occur due to the lack of designated bike lanes on most roads.

 Hit-and-Run Drivers Can Face Jail Time

 It is illegal in every state for a driver to leave the scene of an accident before the police arrive.
 Drivers who are found guilty in a hit-and-run accident can incur large fines, lose their driver’s license and even go to jail.

 “Despite these stiff penalties, people still drive off after causing an accident,” said Mark Bernstein of The Sam Bernstein Law Firm.
 “This behavior is irresponsible, illegal and reprehensible, especially when someone has been injured.”

 Tips for Safe Walking and Bicycling